LouisdePerier/repository-algorithms/README.md

   6.Improve the display of the task, making it in calendar format.
 As well as intrpducing a feature that will allow you save the tasks in your own calendar
     outside the app.

 # Include credits:

---> Maximo Garrido /  github username: @mgarridoIE
+--> Maximo Garrido

---> Louis de Perier / github username: @LouisdePerier --> Gonzalo Angulo /  github username: @
+--> Louis de Perier

+--> Gonzalo Angulo

 --> Eduardo Alfaro

 --> Javier Corredera

 --> Wilrick

 --> Juan Muñoz

 # Links to any tutorials or webpages that have helped us: